Aersaud/YOLOL/Waypoint System/IPS Waypoint System/README.md

 ## Precompiled IPS
-I have included precompiled version of IPS that export X,Y,Z for you and the Velocity Addon.
+I have included precompiled version of IPS that exports X,Y,Z for you and the Velocity Addon.
 These are created by Fryke.
 His repo can be found [here!](https://github.com/Tmktahu/IPS)